Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/visualization-tutorials/candlestick-chart.md

 ### Changing the Maximum Bound

-For Maximum bounds, the default will be set to "Automatic" so that Analytics uses your original data.
+For Maximum bounds, the default will be set to *Automatic* so that Analytics uses your original data.
 In order to set a different one, enter the value you want for the chart's top limit.